 Yes, but not all providers will let you move your ISA so always check first.
 The process of moving your ISA from one provider to another is called an ISA transfer, and the new provider will do all the work to transfer your ISA.

 You can transfer your stocks and shares ISA to a cash ISA, and vice versa if you wish.

 If transferring it to a new stocks and shares ISA you need to watch out for exit fees.
 These can vary significantly but can cost around £25 per holding.

 It costs you less to transfer your stocks and shares ISA into a cash ISA, with exit fees usually a one-off amount such as £25.

 Make sure you get advice from an independent financial advisor if you are not sure what to do.

 If you do not want to put your money at risk, a stocks and shares ISA is not a suitable way for you to invest.

-A stocks and shares ISA could give you a much higher return compared to a cash ISA but you could lose some or all your money if:
+A stocks and shares ISA could give you a much higher return than a cash ISA - but you could lose some or all your money if:

 The value of your investment falls